swcarpentry/DEPRECATED-boot-camps/python/README.md

 The lines between these are often blurry in practice - for example, a string in Python actually mixes some characteristics of a thing, a group, and a "chunk".
-The distinction between these categories is not particularly relevant to the computer - it's purely a conceptual framework that helps programmers write code that does what they want it to do.
+The distinctions between these categories is not particularly relevant to the computer - they are purely a conceptual framework that helps programmers write code that does what they want it to do.

-We expect that you'll find the basics of 1 and 2 fairly straightforward, and will go quickly through those, and will spend the most time on items 3-6.
+We expect that you'll find the basics of 1 and 2 fairly straightforward.
+We'll go quickly through those and will spend the most time on items 3-6.
 We won't really talk about 7, as it is not as common in scientific Python programming as it is in, say, shell scripting (pipes and redirection).

 Don't worry if you don't already know what all of the above examples mean - you'll know by the end of this lesson.